-The Welcommon Hostel is an innovative project run by the social cooperative Anemos Ananeosis, in English Wind of Renewal, which works for the promotion of social innovation, greenovation and circular economy in Athens.
-Its projects endeavor refugees social inclusion, news distribution, and climate protection.
+The Welcommon Hostel is a hostel using tourism revenues to invest in social activities.
+It is run by the social cooperative Anemos Ananeosis, in English Wind of Renewal, working for the promotion of social innovation, greenovation and circular economy in Athens.
+Its projects endeavour refugees social inclusion, news distribution, and climate protection.
 With its work, Anemos Ananeosis hopes to promote alternatives solutions to social and ecological questions, while advocating for civic engagement.

 When did you start Welcommon and what was its original function?

 Welcommon was opened in September 2016, as an asylum seekers shelter.
 In our first year, we developed an innovative hospitality approach for refugees social inclusion: our idea was not to simply offer a bed, food, and help in leaving the country, but to create an atmosphere that would support people settling if they wanted to remain in the country.